mnorberg-dev/mnorberg-dev.github.io/content/posts/ai-gateway.md

 It was a long journey to arrive at the **Responses Agent** approach, but hopefully one that made the reasoning clear.

-If you’ve followed along from the beginning, you’ve seen how a newcomer might start with foundational models, experiment with custom Python models, and eventually discover that Responses Agents offer the most reliable, traceable path forward.
+If you’ve followed along from the beginning, you’ve seen how a newcomer might start with foundation models, experiment with custom Python models, and eventually discover that Responses Agents offer the most reliable, traceable path forward.

 If you take away just a few things, let them be these: